jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 #### > SPECIAL RULES:
 - \[Standard Core traits] **Resurrection Protocols**, **Command Protocols**, **Living Metal**, **Cold Hard Logic**
 - **Dimensional Translocation**
+- **Translocation Stabilisation:** Models in this unit don't count as having moved at all when this unit is set up on the battlefield as Reinforcements using its **Dimensional Translocation** special rule.

 #### > OPTIONS:
 (none)